Opioid use disorder: China

-China's relationship with opioids, particularly opium, dates back centuries, with significant use for medicinal purposes by the 7th century and increased demand in the 17th century due to smoking practices from Southeast Asia.
+China's relationship with opioids, particularly opium, goes back centuries, with significant use for medicinal purposes by the 7th century and increased demand in the 17th century due to smoking practices from Southeast Asia.
 The Opium Wars in the 19th century exacerbated the problem, leading to social and health crises.
 After 1949, under the Communist regime, strict legislation and punishment significantly reduced opioid use, creating a drug-free atmosphere by the 1950s.
 But with the economic reforms and open-door policies of the 1980s, drug abuse, including opiate dependence, reemerged as a major public health issue.

 From 2000 to 2020, the prevalence of OUD in China showed significant trends, though exact figures are hard to obtain due to underreporting.
 In 2004, Tang et al. reported approximately 1.14 million registered drug addicts, with over 75% being heroin addicts, suggesting a substantial burden, though the actual number is likely higher due to the hidden nature of drug use.
 This figure aligns with the understanding that official statistics often undercount, as noted in later reports like a 2019 Associated Press article that discussed pain pill addiction and suggested undercounting problems.

 Opioid abuse has been linked to significant health implications, particularly the spread of HIV/AIDS.
 In 2004, intravenous drug use was the most prevalent route of HIV transmission, accounting for 51.2% of cases, underscoring the public health threat.
 This suggests OUD and associated infectious illness therapies are needed.